Home

 At New Western, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

-BRRRR is an investment strategy and acronym that stands for buy, rehab, rent, refinance, and repeat.
+BRRRR is a real estate investment strategy and acronym that stands for buy, rehab, rent, refinance, and repeat.

 BRRRR vs Flipping